pycon-mentored-sprints/community-handbook/docs/participants/participants.md

 ## What is a mentored sprint?

-A sprint in general term is an event or meeting that people gather in order to get certain goals in a project done.
+A sprint in general term is an event or meeting that people gather to get certain goals in a project done.
 The sprint that you are going to join will be focusing on contributing to open-source projects.
 There a lot's of different types of contribution that you may be making.
 From bugs fixing to checking typos in the documentation or user testings.

-A mentored sprint is a sprint that there will be mentors, usually, they are maintainers of the projects that you are going to work on or senior contributors in those projects.
+A mentored sprint is a sprint that there will be mentors.
+Usually, they are maintainers of the projects that you are going to work on or senior contributors in those projects.
 They will provide guidance to new contributors, including how to set up the developing environment or tools needed and telling them where to find suitable issues to work on.

 ## What will I be expecting?